Joint Health Insurance For Couples

 How Does Joint Health Insurance Work?

-You’ll pay monthly or annual premiums, which then gives you access to private healthcare for eligible acute conditions.
-Your level of cover will depend on the policy options you and your partner select during the setup of the policy.
+You’ll pay monthly or annual premiums, which then gives you access to private healthcare.
+The level of which will depend on the policy options you and your partner select during the setup of the policy.

 Does It Replace The NHS?